 From UE perspective:

-For gNB, the two RF carriers aggregated by the UE would need to be time-aligned by the gNB to at least [the same level required for existing intra-band contiguous CA (TS 38.104 Timing Adjustment Error)] to allow UE reception.
+For gNB, the two RF carriers aggregated by the UE would need to be time-aligned by the gNB to at least the same level required for existing intra-band contiguous CA (TS 38.104 Timing Adjustment Error) to allow UE reception.
 It is FFS as to whether finer timing alignment would be required.

 For UE, it is optional support in DL only.
 For the UE supports DL intra-band non-contiguous CA with corresponding channel bandwidth(s), overlapping CA can be considered by support the configuration with partially overlapping carriers.
 And in the case no new channel filter for UE is needed.

 For overlapping CA solution, the legacy channel bandwidth should be supported, hence the minimum guardband should not be less than the minimum guardband of lower UE channel bandwidth than operator licensed bandwidth.
 To support legacy UEs, channel raster should be applied for each UE channels.
-And in order to simplify the resource schedule and make the use of single SSB for CA operation, RB alignment is required.
-Table 6.3.x-1 show the channel spacing and spectrum utilization for the example channel bandwidths assuming symmetric CA channel bandwidth.
+And in order to simplify the resource schedule and make the use of single SSB (for irregular bandwidths larger than 10MHz) for CA operation, RB alignment is required.
+Table 6.3.4-1 shows the channel spacing and spectrum utilization for the example channel bandwidths assuming symmetric CA channel bandwidth.